WHY VISIT MONTENEGRO

 - Zelje u kokote na kastradinu: cooked headed cabbage with smoked and dried mutton.

 - Japraci: dolma made with raštan leaves, served with mashed potato.

 - Čorbast Pasulj: bean stew with smoked ribs and various types of salami and sausages.

 - Balšića tava: fried veal with an assortment of vegetables and dairy products.

 - Paštrovski makaruli: a type of homemade macaroni with olive oil and cheese from brine.

-- Rakija: A potent spirit made from distilled grapes, occasionally flavoured with herbs or fruit, and often served before a meal as an appetiser.
+- Rakija: A potent spirit made from distilled grapes, occasionally flavored with herbs or fruit, and often served before a meal as an appetizer.

 - Nikšićkopivo: Lager brewed in Nikšić.